Or search by topic

-There are 19 NRICH Mathematical resources connected to EY Number sense, you may find related items under Early Years Foundation Stage.Broad Topics > Early Years Foundation Stage > EY Number sense
+There are 19 NRICH Mathematical resources connected to Early years number sense, you may find related items under Early years foundation stage.Broad Topics > Early years foundation stage > Early years number sense

 What do you see as you watch this video?
 Can you create a similar video for the number 12?

 In this article for practitioners, Cath Gripton and Deliah Pawluch explore the 'counting collections' approach, which encourages children to spend time playing and experimenting with counting.